vaughanbell/fdc_analysis/README.md

 		src="https://img.shields.io/badge/license-MIT-blue.svg"></a>
 </p>

-To be published as:
+Published as:

-> Bell, V., White, R., Foulkes, L. (in press) Understanding the countermovement to online presentations of psychiatric disorder that are perceived as ‘faked’. *Journal of Mental Health*
+> Bell, V., White, R., Foulkes, L. (2025) Understanding the countermovement to online presentations of psychiatric disorder that are perceived as ‘faked’. *Journal of Mental Health*. https://doi.org/10.1080/09638237.2025.2558503

 This archive contains the [Python code](https://en.wikipedia.org/wiki/Python_(programming_language)) for the analysis reported in the above study.
 The code is presented as a [Jupyter notebook](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html) which are documents that combine both code and the output in a form that can be viewed online, but also re-run and the results reproduced when accompanied by the original dataset.